ajharkersteele/hello-world/README.md

 # hello-world
 Practice
 My name is Amanda.
-I live in WV.I study energy eocnomics and regional economic issues.
+I live in WV.I study energy economics and regional economic issues.
+I have a cat.